SAP-samples/ui5-typescript-helloworld/step-by-step.md

 ## 5. Set Up the UI5 CLI Tooling

 To benefit from an improved development experience and the possibility to build and optimize your application before productive use, it is recommended to use the [UI5 CLI Tooling](https://sap.github.io/ui5-tooling/pages/CLI/).
 You can benefit from an ecosystem of tooling extensions (e.g., livereload, proxies, ...) to simplify your development.
+It also nicely integrates the TypeScript transpilation (see the next chapter), so you do not have to invoke the transpiler directly.

 You can install the UI5 CLI Tooling with the following command: